What makes a song viral?

-If you want your song to go viral, it's most important that it has high quality.
-If a song is well produced and has a good beat, then it will be more likely to go viral.
+If you want your song to go viral, it’s most important that it has high quality.
+If a song is well-produced and has a good beat, it will be more likely to go viral.
 A good song can be anything from rap to country music; as long as it has a catchy tune and memorable lyrics, people will like it.

 2. Artist Presence and Social Media Engagement

 A song can only become viral if it is shared.
-That's why you need to make sure that your artist appears online and engages with fans.
-They should be active on social media, and have a strong following so that fans feel like they're part of a community.
-The artist should also be engaging with their fans, which will encourage them to share the song even more.
-You can achieve this by making sure that they are active in the industry, promoting their own work as well as other artists'.
+That’s why you need to make sure that your artist appears online and engages with fans.
+They should be active on social media and have a solid following so that fans feel like they’re part of a community.
+The artist should also engage with their fans, encouraging them to share the song even more.
+You can achieve this by making sure that they are active in the industry, promoting their work as well as other artists.

 3. Music Distribution and Streams

 In an article on viral music, Forbes reported that there are over 1,000 streaming platforms in the world.
 The most popular media platforms include YouTube and Facebook.
 In Nigeria, Spotify is the most popular streaming platform with over 25 million users.
 It also has a subscription-based model where you can pay to listen to music with no ads or interruptions – which makes it a great way to discover new tracks!

 These three factors determine how viral a song will be.

 You can’t ignore the importance of song quality.
 The best way to build your brand is to make sure your music is top-notch, so you’ll want to get some quality feedback from people who are knowledgeable about the industry.